 A: Soldiers who are experiencing symptoms will be separated, screened and tested.
 A robust medical support plan is in place to provide the necessary medical treatment.
 Fort Irwin is prepared to deal with any medical condition encountered during the NTC rotation, including COVID-19.

 Q: How long will Soldiers be on orders?

-A: The majority of 1-34th ABCT main-body Soldiers will be on orders for 34 days.
-Some soldiers will serve for additional duty before or after the main rotation.
+A: 1/34 ABCT main-body Soldiers will be on orders for 31 days.
+Some Soldiers will serve for additional duty before or after the main rotation.
 All Soldiers will remain on continuous orders until they are medically released following their duty completion.
 Soldiers on orders for longer than 30 days will receive all entitled benefits (including BAH and BAS).

 Q: My employer has a policy that states I must quarantine for 14 days if I leave the state prior to returning to work.
 Will I be on orders during this mandated quarantine?